A Quick Overview of ObamaCare and How it Works

-Please take into account that each insurance type has its own open enrollment period, thus certain types of insurance can only be purchased during certain times of the year.
-Open enrollment for 2014 has been closed since March 31st, 2014, but you may still qualify for a special enrollment period.
-Open enrollment for 2015 starts on November 15th, 2014.
+Please take into account that each insurance type has its own open enrollment period,unless you qualify for a special enrollment period.
+Therefore, certain types of insurance can only be purchased during certain times of the year.
+Open enrollment for 2014 closed on March 31st, 2014.
+Open enrollment for 2015 goes from November 15th, 2014 to February 15th, 2015.

 A Summary of ObamaCare and Insurance

-The Affordable Care Act requires that all Americans, purchase a private health care plan, get an exemption or pay a tax penalty on their year end taxes (See ObamaCare’s Individual Mandate for more details).
-Americans who cannot afford health insurance will most likely either qualify for Medicare, Medicaid, CHIP or get assistance in the form of tax credits or assistance with up-front costs through their State’s Health Insurance Exchanges (AKA Marketplace), if insurance is still unaffordable after assistance (costing more than 8% of your families income) you may be exempt from the Individual Mandate.
+The Affordable Care Act requires that all Americans, purchase a Private Health Care plan, get an exemption or pay a tax penalty on their federal income taxes (see ObamaCare’s Individual Mandate for more details).
+Americans who cannot afford health insurance will most likely either qualify for Medicare, Medicaid, CHIP or get assistance in the form of tax credits or assistance with up-front costs through their state’s Health Insurance Exchanges (AKA Marketplace), if insurance is still unaffordable after assistance (costing more than 8% of your families income for self only coverage) you may be exempt from the Individual Mandate.

 Everything You Need to Know About ObamaCare

 The following video by the Kaiser Foundation tells you everything you need to know about ObamaCare for 2014 in 7 minutes.
-The video summarizes what ObamaCare is, what’s changing, why it’s changing, what costs are associated with it, who needs to buy insurance, how to get cost assistance, and how you, your family and your business can obtain affordable quality health coverage for 2014.
+The video summarizes what ObamaCare is, what’s changing, why it’s changing, what costs are associated with it, who needs to buy insurance, how to get cost assistance, and how you, your family and your business can obtain affordable quality health coverage for 2014 and beyond.